shaqash/fedora-update-notifier/README.md

 I suggest you use the shell one, it's way lighter.
 ### Use case
 * Uninstalled gnome-software and does not get them.
-* Can customize the notification.
+* Can customize the outputs.

 Currently working only with dnf package manager (Fedora/RHEL?).